Search Results for: PDF

 Download: Podcast Video

-Welcome back to Business English Pod for today’s lesson on English for project management and debriefing user testing during a software project.
+Welcome back to Business English Pod for today’s lesson on networking in English with potential partners.

 Listening Questions